 We continue this series of blogs on New Features for Developers with some updated conditional compilation features.

-Oracle News on Oracle12.2 on-premise versions release date: Oracle VP Tirthankar Lahiri says , “Oracle is presenting features for Oracle database 12c Release 2 on Oracle cloud.
+Oracle VP Tirthankar Lahiri on the Oracle12.2 release date: “Oracle is presenting features for Oracle database 12c Release 2 on Oracle cloud.
 Features and enhancements related to the on-premises versions of Oracle Database 12c Release 2 are not being announced at this time”.

 Oracle ACE Director